Pharmacologist

 What it's like

-You'd do research to discover and develop new drugs and medicines, and to make sure they are used safely.
+In this role, you'll do research to discover or develop new drugs and medicines.
+You'll then make sure these drugs and medicines are used safely.

-You’d study the effects of drugs and other chemical substances on cells, animals, humans and the environment.
-You would work in a research team with scientists and other staff.
+Pharmacologists study the effects that drugs and other chemical substances have on cells, animals, humans and the environment.
+You'll likely work in a research team alongside scientists, lab technicians, researchers and other staff.

-neuropharmacology, examining the effects of drugs on the nervous system
+neuropharmacology – you'll examine the impact drugs have on the nervous system

 Some of your duties may involve animal research.

-You might also supervise support staff and manage and co-ordinate projects.
+An experienced pharmacologist may supervise staff or manage and co-ordinate projects.

 Green job